ghzuo/CVTree/README.md

 Please visit our webserve of CVTree, where you can use the cvtree tools more convenient.
-The CVTree3 Web Server have two identical but independent installations at http://cvtree.big.ac.cn (Beijing Institute of Genomics, Beijing) and http://tlife.fudan.edu.cn/cvtree3 (Fudan University, Shanghai).
+The CVTree3 Web Server have two identical but independent installations at http://cvtree.big.ac.cn (Beijing Institute of Genomics, Beijing) and http://tlife.fudan.edu.cn/cvtree (Fudan University, Shanghai).

 #### Main Programs
+* cvtree: the main program, it get the phylogeny tree based from the fasta file of genomes.
 * cv:  Get the composition vector based on the fasta file of the genome.
-* tree:  Get the phylogeny tree based on the composition vectors and neighbor-joint method.
 * cvdump: Show composition vector
+* dist: Get the distance matrix based on the compostion vector
+* getdist: Show select distances from the distamce matrix
+* nj: Get the phylogeny tree from the distance matrix by neighbor-joint method.

 ## Installation